misakey/backend/docs/content/concepts/formatting-of-errors.md

 Each detail object is built with a DetailKey and a DetailValue:

--> A DetailKey is an dynamical string representing fields name, query parameters name, resource identifiers...
+-> A DetailKey is an dynamical string representing fields name, query parameters name, resource ids...

 -> A DetailValue describes an error code as a string for clearer consumer error identification & reactions.
 It represents codes related to a detail key.